 I’ll give $100 to anyone who can answer this question.
 There is no such thing as an impression on twitter, except perhaps for ads.
 The consumption of twitter content is largely in 3rd party tools, so even twitter doesn’t know what was seen.
 They don’t even know who is real, despite various tools that pretend to know.

 On Facebook, we have fans, PTAT, and interaction level data public on everyone.
 And with insights, we have a couple dozen flavors of impressions — paid, owned, earned at the page and post level, as well as broken by gross and unique.

 For example, we have reach (also known as unique impressions) and total impressions on a post.
-The ratio between them is frequency.
+The ratio between them is Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad..
 Yet at the page level, we have a 24 hour, 7 day, and 28 day reach.
 Of course, you can’t add up the last 28 days of daily reach to get your 28 day reach — for the same reason that if you have 100 unique visitors to your site each day, you don’t have 3,000 unique visitors.